Professor of Music Education and World Music

 What year did you start working at NIU?

-Where is your hometown?
-Where do you live now?
+Where is your hometown? and where do you live now?

 I grew up in a small town nearby Hsinchu City in Taiwan.
 I live in DeKalb now.

 Where did you attend college and what degree(s) have you earned?

 I attended the music department at Soochow University in Taipei, where I received my B.F.A. degree in music in 1993.
 I came to NIU as a graduate student in 1995 and earned two Master of Music degrees, one in piano performance (1997) and the other in music education (1998).
 I went on to pursue doctoral study in music education at Arizona State University, and I received my doctoral degree in 2007.

 School of Music, College of Visual and Performing Arts

 Were you a first-generation college student?
 If so, what advice would you offer to current first generation students?

 Yes.
 I was a first-generation college student.
 My advice for current first-generation students is to explore as much as you can on campus resource-wise, and be the best you can be academically.

 What do you like about working at NIU?

 NIU has most of the resources I need to develop my career in higher education.
 The support I've received from professional staff, administrators and colleagues I have worked with is beyond my expectation.
 I've also had many opportunities to work with serious learners, both graduate and undergraduate students, to help them develop their career, which has been absolutely rewarding throughout my time here.